 The guitar is one of the instruments that make some of the best melodies, but that is not possible if the guitar is not in tune, at the least in tune to itself.
 There are three ways to approach guitar tuning.
 One by using a reference tone, the reference tone is usually from the piano.

 A piano doesn’t get out of tone hence offers the best reference tone.
-The second method is by using an application on your smart phone, and tune to match the notes of the smartphone’s application.
+The second method is by using an application on your smartphone, and tune to match the notes of the smartphone’s application.

-The above two methods are useful for beginners, if you cannot already tell out the notes well.
+The above two methods are useful for beginners if you cannot already tell out the notes well.
 To become a real rock star, you have to be sharp when it comes to learning tones, and then you can use the third tuning method.
 It is the most incredible of them all.
 It makes you feel, and indeed be a real rock star.
 It involves tuning using the sixth string’s tone as the reference; the sixth string is the thickest string, E.

 If you are not yet that good at tuning the sixth string without reference feel free to use a tuner, the tuning app, or the piano as references.
 Practice will make you a pro with time.
 Now let’s get to the actual tuning.
-We will be starting from the sixth string, which is the thickest to the first which is the thinnest.
-One thing to note, loosening the string makes the pitch low, tightening, on the other hand, make for higher pitch.
+We will be starting from the sixth string, which is the thickest of the first which is the thinnest.
+One thing to note, loosening the string makes the pitch low, tightening, on the other hand, make for a higher pitch.

 a.
 Sixth, E string